Larsen-Daniel/llm-counting-analysis/README.md

 ### Convergent Evidence for Late-Layer Count Representation

-We found strong convergent evidence across two complementary methods on Qwen 2.5 models:
+We investigated count representation using two complementary methods on Qwen 2.5 models:

-**Activation Patching (Qwen 3B, 100 pairs)**: Patching single-layer activations achieved up to **42% exact match rate** at layer 24, with consistent effects across layers 18-28.
-This demonstrates genuine causal mediation—a single layer's representation can successfully override the model's original computation in a substantial fraction of cases.
+**Activation Patching (Qwen 3B, 100 pairs)**: Patching single-layer activations achieved up to **42% exact match rate** at layer 24, with the strongest effects concentrated in layers 24-31.
+This demonstrates genuine causal mediation—a single layer's representation can successfully override the model's original computation in a substantial fraction of cases, even when competing against residual connections and attention from earlier layers that processed different inputs.

 **Linear Probing (Qwen 1.5B, 5000 examples)**: Test accuracy improved progressively through the network, from 69.6% (layer 0) to 93.9% (layer 27), with layers 20-27 achieving 90.8-93.9% accuracy.
 This shows count information becomes increasingly explicit and linearly accessible in later layers.

-### Comparing Causal Intervention vs. Linear Readout
+### Understanding the Methods

-Linear probing substantially outperformed activation patching (93.9% vs 42% at peak layers).
-This gap reflects fundamental differences in what these methods measure:
+These methods provide complementary insights:

-- **Linear probes** passively read out information that correlates with the count, including statistical patterns that may not be causally used by the model
+- **Linear probes** passively read out information that correlates with the count, revealing what information is present in the representations
-- **Activation patching** actively tests whether a representation can causally steer the model's behavior when competing against residual streams and attention from earlier layers
+- **Activation patching** actively tests whether a representation can causally steer the model's behavior, revealing which layers mediate the computation

-The 42% exact match rate from patching demonstrates that late-layer representations do causally mediate counting, even if they cannot fully override all competing information sources.
-The convergence of both methods on layers 18-28 provides strong evidence that these layers are critical for count processing.
+The 42% exact match rate from patching demonstrates that late-layer representations causally mediate counting behavior.
+Both methods independently identify late layers as critical for count processing, though they measure different aspects of the representation.

 ---